fabiangreffrath/woof/README.md

 # Key features

- * Arbitrary resolutions up to native display resolution.
-Dynamic resolution scaling (DRS) to automatically change the internal resolution to maintain a target framerate.
+ * Arbitrary resolutions up to native display resolution with dynamic resolution scaling (DRS) to automatically change the internal resolution to maintain a target framerate.
- * Widescreen rendering with proper support for the widescreen assets.
+ * Widescreen rendering with proper support for widescreen assets.
  * Rendering with uncapped frame rate and frame interpolation.
  * Adjustable field of view (FOV).
- * Voxels in KVX format.
+ * Support for voxels in KVX format.
  * 3D audio, supporting stereo and up to 7.1 surround sound with an optional HRTF mode, as well as PC speaker emulation.
  * Several music backends: native MIDI on Windows and macOS, FluidSynth with a bundled soundfont, built-in OPL3 emulator.
 Digital music and sound formats supported by libsndfile, module music supported by libxmp.
  * Modern gamepad support.
  * Mouselook.
  * Autoload directories.
  * Savegame backward compatibility up to `MBF.EXE`.
  * Integration of the Chocolate Doom network code.